 Thanks to the climate, rice grows in abundance here.
 Green vegetables, fruit, mustard seeds, yoghurt, and gram flour, among others, are some of the prominent ingredients in eastern India.
 The geography of this region means food is also influenced by China and Mongolia.
 Dishes are often cooked with mustard oil, which imparts aroma and flavour, and a local five-ingredient spice mix known as Paanch Phoran (white cumin seeds, onion seeds, mustard seeds, fennel seeds and fenugreek seeds).
 Indulge on machher jhol (fish curry) and sandesh — a favourite local dessert made with paneer and sugar.

 The Gujarati thali — a shiny round silver platter loaded with an assortment of dishes, steaming basmati rice and bread is enough to make anyone fall in love with the cuisine from this part of India.
 In other parts of the region like Goa, you’ll become besotted with the fish curries, and in Rajasthan go head over heels for laal mass (a red meat curry).

 The varying climate of western India, means locals rely on what is available readily.
 Making use of the coastline, coconuts, peanuts, and other things that grow in the environment form the foundation of the cuisine here.
-Make sure you buy a plate of bhelpuri, a famous street snack which will leave you wanting more.
+Make sure you try a plate of bhelpuri, a famous street snack which will leave you wanting more.

 See Also: Your Guide to Walking Through India

-Must-try dishes in India
+Must-try Indian dishes